soft-duck/shorty/README.md

 Currently shorty is intended to be run behind a reverse proxy to take advantage of multiple URLs and https.
 I personally use nginx, but you can use any reverse proxy you want.

-There's multiple ways to run shorty, you can either grab a pre-compiled binary (from a release or recent pipeline run) or you can compile it yourself.
+There's multiple ways to run shorty, you can either grab a pre-compiled binary (from a release for example) or you can compile it yourself.

 ### Self compiling